« Previous Page

 Treatment of inflammatory breast cancer may include the following:

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with inflammatory breast cancer.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with inflammatory breast cancer.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your doctor about clinical trials that may be right for you.
-General information about clinical trials is available from the NCI Web site.
+General information about clinical trials is available from the NCI website.

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with recurrent breast cancer.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with recurrent breast cancer.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your doctor about clinical trials that may be right for you.
-General information about clinical trials is available from the NCI Web site.
+General information about clinical trials is available from the NCI website.

 For more information from the National Cancer Institute about breast cancer, see the following: